 Di Gioia revised the circuit plans to extend their length slightly, allowing for greater numbers of competitors.
 By 1985, the circuit outline was clear to see, awaiting only its asphalt covering.
 With the Lecce project dead in the water, Di Gioia figured the time might be right to seek public funding assistance to complete the project and duly approached the Region of Puglia administration.
 He actually found them quite receptive and they were willing to become involved – but only if they took over complete management control.
 Having got the project this far, it was to prove a deal breaker and Di Gioia decided to plough on alone.

 It took several years, but finally in June 1989 the Autodromo del Levante was inaugurated in front of a large crowd.
 The 1.577 km circuit was tight and technical, but boasted a large control tower and pit buildings, with a small concrete grandstand opposite.
 The national racing scene took to it immediately, with Binetto being included on the top Supertourismo and F3 championship calendars within a few years.
-So it was that the little track could boast the presence on its grids of future stars such as Jacques Villeneuve, Emmanuele Pirro and Giancarlo Fisichella.
+So it was that the little track could boast the presence on its grids of future stars such as Jacques Villeneuve, Emanuele Pirro and Giancarlo Fisichella.

 In more recent years, harder times have befallen the track, with the major championships moving away when the Italian federation sanctioned a minimum lap length of 2 km for national races, leaving Binetto to host only a calendar of club and regional racing.
-Plans for a circuit extension to bring back the top events have been floated several times but have never come to fruition, so it seems likely that for the forseeable future Binetto will remain one of Italy's more obscure venues.
+Plans for a circuit extension to bring back the top events have been floated several times but have never come to fruition, so it seems likely that for the foreseeable future Binetto will remain one of Italy's more obscure venues.

 Thanks to Luca Pacchiarini for additional information about this circuit.